OpenNewsLabs/field-guide-open-source-newsroom/Chapter01-Choosing-Open-Source.md

 Because there are no shortage of neighborhoods facing these situations around the country, the idea was also to create a model that could be transferred and quickly used by others who needed it (hence why making the code publicly available was an aspect, though not the primary one I focused on as one of the reporters).

-[For more on the Burton Street Project's lack of clarity on some open source licensing and practices, see **Chapter 1.5: Open Source** checklist, for more on it as an example of successful community communication, see **Chapter 6: Working with Community**.
-For more on its eventual long-run problems due to lack of sunset planning, see **Chapter 8: Handoffs and sunsets**]
+> For more on the Burton Street Project as an example of successful community communication, see [Chapter 6](Chapter06-Community.md).
+For more on its eventual long-run problems due to lack of sunset planning, see [Chapter 8](Chapter08-Handoffs-Sunsets.md).

 ### Code for Asheville Voter Education Tool